anyone2/IndigoPlugin-Voice-Monkey/README.md

 Then:

 - Select a previously configured Voice Monkey device
-- Then populate the screen which displays
+- Populate the 'configure...' window

 ## Ask a Prompted Yes/No Question

-Create a Voice Monkey Device, ensure that Text-To-Speech is functioning.
+Create a Voice Monkey Device and ensure that Text-To-Speech is functioning.

 **Enable the Indigo Alexa Plugin**
 It is required for this capability to work.